linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 #### Provision Agent Instances

 Now you have what you need to support three build agents.
 This tutorial deploys a Linode Compute instance for each of these build agents, using Terraform to automate the process.
-This also makes it relatively easy to scale the number of agents as needed later.
+This also makes it relatively easy to horizontally scale the number of agents as needed later.

 {{< note >}}
 The Terraform script here requires credentials for your Linode Object Storage instance.
 This is so that the script can automatically prepare the agents with configurations for leveraging object storage later.

 For this reason, you should complete the section further below on [Provisioning Linode Object Storage](/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/#provisioning-linode-object-storage) before proceeding.
 {{< /note >}}

+{{< caution >}}
+The configurations and commands used in this guide add multiple Linode instances to your account.
+Be sure to monitor your account closely in the Linode Cloud Manager to avoid unwanted charges.
+{{< /caution >}}

 1. Install Terraform.
 Follow the relevant section of our [Use Terraform to Provision Linode Environments](/docs/guides/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) guide to do so.